Joe Butler: The Lovin' Spoonful

-In 1964 Butler would join the Lovin Spoonful.
-Butler was a principal member of the pop rock band the Lovin' Spoonful, founded by John Sebastian and Zal Yanovsky in 1965.
-Original drummer Jan Carl was replaced by Butler after their first gig at the Night Owl in Greenwich Village.
-Eventually, Steve Boone joined the group and they later signed with Kama Sutra Records.
-The band would release their debut album Do You Believe in Magic in 1965.
-The Lovin' Spoonful's most well known hits are "Do You Believe in Magic", "Summer In The City" and "Darling Be Home Soon".
+In 1964 Butler joined The Lovin' Spoonful, founded by John Sebastian and Zal Yanovsky.
+Butler replaced original drummer Jan Carl after their first gig at the Night Owl in Greenwich Village.
+After signing with Kama Sutra Records, the band released its debut album Do You Believe in Magic in 1965.
+The Lovin' Spoonful's biggest hits are "Do You Believe in Magic", "Summer In The City" and "Darling Be Home Soon".
+Butler sang lead vocals on "You Baby", "Full Measure", "Never Going Back", "Only Pretty, What A Pity" and "Me About You".